yiisoft/middleware-dispatcher/README.md

 - [Internals](docs/internals.md)

+If you need help or have a question, the [Yii Forum](https://forum.yiiframework.com/c/yii-3-0/63) is a good place for that.
+You may also check out other [Yii Community Resources](https://www.yiiframework.com/community).

 ## License

 The Yii Middleware Dispatcher is free software.
 It is released under the terms of the BSD License.